mohakamitpatel/AI_Interview_Bot/README.md

    pip install -r requirements.txt
    ```

-4. Create a `.env` file with your Groq API key
+4. Create a `.env` file from the `.env.example` and add your Groq API key
    ```env
    GROQ_API_KEY=your_groq_api_key_here
    ```